dhruvvgandhi/dhruvvgandhi/README.md

 ### Hello there

 <!--
-**Dhruv-Gandhi/Dhruv-Gandhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Dhruv-Gandhi/Dhruv-Gandhi** is a âœ¨ _special_ âœ¨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- ðŸ”­ Iâ€™m currently working on ...
-- 🌱 I’m currently learning ...
+- ðŸŒ± Iâ€™m currently learning ...

-- 🤔 I’m looking for help with ...
+- ðŸ¤” Iâ€™m looking for help with ...
-- 💬 Ask me about ...
+- ðŸ’¬ Ask me about ...
-- 📫 How to reach me: ...
+- ðŸ“« How to reach me: ...
 -  Pronouns: ...
-- ⚡ Fun fact: ...
+- âš¡ Fun fact: ...
 -->
 <p align="center">